Need to talk? Call 1800 882 436.

 Key facts

-• This infection can cause fever, pain in your uterus and an unpleasant vaginal discharge.
+• Symptoms of an intrauterine infection include fever, pain and unusual vaginal discharge.

-• It is more likely to occur if your waters break before you go into labour.
+• An intrauterine infection is more likely to occur after your waters break.

-• Treatment includes antibiotics and giving birth to your baby as soon as possible.
+• Treatment for an intrauterine infection includes antibiotics and giving birth to your baby as soon as possible.

 What is an intrauterine infection?

-An infection inside your uterus can also develop after your baby is born.
-This is called endometritis.
-It is an infection of the endometrium, which is the lining of your uterus.
+An intrauterine infection can also develop after your baby is born.
+Postpartum endometritis is an infection of your endometrium, which is the lining of your uterus.

 What are the symptoms of an intrauterine infection?